Andeancistrus

-Andeancistrus is a genus of suckermouth armored catfishes native to South America.
+Andeancistrus is a genus of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
 This genus is diagnosable from all other members of the Chaetostoma group by having a fully plated snout, lacking cheek odontodes that extend past the opercular flap, and by having eight branched dorsal fin rays.

 Species

-There are currently 2 recognized species in this genus:
+Andeancistrus contains the following valid species: